Scaling Laws of the Throughput Capacity and Latency in Information-Centric Networks: Introduction

 \section{Introduction}

 In today's networking situations, users are mostly interested in accessing content regardless of which host is providing this content.
 They are looking for a fast and secure access to data in a whole range of situations: wired or wireless; heterogeneous technologies; in a fixed location or when moving.
 The dynamic characteristics of the network users makes the host-centric networking paradigm inefficient.
-Information-centric networking (ICN) is a new networking architecture where content is accessed based upon its name, and independently of the location of the hosts\cite{Zhang2010Named,Pursuit,Ahlgren2012Survey,Jacobson2009Networking}.
+Information-centric networking (ICN) is a new networking architecture where content is accessed based upon its name, and independently of the location of the hosts \cite{Zhang2010Named,Pursuit,Ahlgren2012Survey,Jacobson2009Networking}.
 In most ICN architectures, data is allowed to be stored in the nodes and routers within the network in addition to the content publisher's servers.
 This reduces the burden on the servers and on the network operator, and shortens the access time to the desired content.

 Combining content routing with in-network-storage for the information is intuitively attractive, but there has been few works considering the impact of such architecture on the capacity of the network in a formal or analytical manner.
-In this work we study an information-centric network where nodes can both route and cache content.
+In this work we study a wireless information-centric network where nodes can both route and cache content\footnote{A preliminary version of this paper has appeared at ITC25 \cite{Azimdoost2013Throughput}}.
 We also assume that a node will keep a copy of the content only for a finite period of time, that is until it runs out of memory space in its cache and has to rotate content, or until it ceases to serve a specific content.

 The nodes issue some queries for content that is not locally available.
 We suppose that there exists a server which permanently keeps all the contents.
 This means that the content is always provided at least by its publisher, in addition to the potential copies distributed throughout the network.
-Therefore, at least one replica of each content always exists in the network and if a node requests a piece of information, this data will be furnished either by its original server or by a cache containing the desired data.
+Therefore, at least one replica of each content always exists in the network and if a node requests a piece of information, this data will be provided either by its original server or by a cache containing the desired data.
 When the customer receives the content, it will store the content and share it with the other nodes if needed.

-The present paper thus investigates the throughput capacity in such content-centric networks and addresses the following questions:
+The present paper thus investigates the access time and throughput capacity in such content-centric networks and addresses the following questions: